jonklein2021/hotel-california/README.md

 <br>

 ## Build Instructions
-Note: The following commands should be run in the `jak325klein` directory
+Note: The following commands should be run in the project root directory

 ### To Compile
 ```